 What To Add To Canned Tuna

-Canned tuna on its own is not bad, but to me, it doesn’t taste delightful.
-Mix it with some of the following ingredients and you’re gonna love it.
+Canned tuna on its own is not bad, but to me, personally, it can do better.
+So, combine it with some of the following ingredients and you’re gonna love it.

 - sour cream or creme fraiche